rajnishcoder/react-native-firebase/docs/messaging/usage/installation/android.md

 ### 3.2 Add the package to the registry

-Add the following within the `MainActivity` class:
+Add the following within the `MainApplication` class:

 ```java
 protected List<ReactPackage> getPackages() {